OSSVerse/OSSVerse/docs/concepts/overview.md

 **Beckn and Be-Secure Integration**: Built on the Beckn protocols and leveraging Be-Secure, OSSVerse enables seamless and efficient transactions within the open source software ecosystem while providing robust security assurance services.

-## How OSSVerse Works:

-**Open Source Support Service Discovery**: Businesses can easily search for and discover open source software services that meet their specific needs.

-**Evaluation and Selection**: OSSVerse provides tools and resources to help businesses evaluate service providers and make informed decisions.

-**Secure Transactions**: OSSVerse facilitates secure and transparent transactions between businesses and service providers.

-**Assurance and Support**: OSSVerse ensures that businesses receive the necessary assurance and support throughout the engagement with service providers.

 ## Why an Open Source Marketplace?
 The widespread adoption of Open Source Software (OSS) across industries has brought immense innovation but also unique security challenges.
 One of the primary barriers to OSS adoption is the lack of trust.
 Given the vastness of the open source ecosystem, many organizations lack internal expertise or find it difficult to maintain dedicated teams to effectively evaluate, assess, and remediate open source components.
 Additionally, the fragmented open source vendor landscape and the complexities of managing multiple vendor support subscriptions have created a demand for external services such as Open Source Assurance Service Providers (OASP).